SkoolNotes/Taproot/2020HIST201/KBUnitOneEssayPlanning.md

 	- Income / profit
 		- Silver inflation from Spain and stuff

-Bellicist theory war making doesnt
+Bellicist theory: war making doesnt directly lead to statemaking.
+War making leads to need for statemaking which leads to statemaking or collapse.

+This is an imporant distinction that must be made {becuaseeeeeee}

+it allows us to say things that threaten the state